samfoo/spite-game/index.markdown

 not part of the player's regular hand, but can only be played face-up, and are not considered fake jokers for the purpose of card ranking.

-A hand consisting of 5 or more fake jokers can beat any hand and is not subject to any game state restrictions such as [lower](#game-direction) or [consec](#consecutives).
-Such a hand can only be beaten by a hand consisting of a larger number of fake jokers regardless of current game direction.
-The existence of such hands is a special case, and does not affect the "unbeatable" announcement when required by these rules.
+A hand consisting of 5 or more face-down fake jokers can beat any hand and is not subject to any game state restrictions such as [lower](#game-direction) or [consec](#consecutives).
+Such a hand can only be beaten by a hand consisting of a larger number of fake jokers, regardless of current game direction.
+This does not affect the requirement for the ["unbeatable"](#suited-consec) announcement.

 ### The Bounty Card